-After 12 years of exhibition programming on Ponsonby Road, Objectspace negotiated an extension of its core funding with principle funding body Creative New Zealand.
+After 12 years of exhibition programming on Ponsonby Road, Objectspace negotiated an extension of its core funding with principal funding body Creative New Zealand.
 This was the catalyst for expansion that has seen Objectspace grow in capacity to become the lead organisation in the Craft/Object sector.

-Under the leadership of incoming Director Kim Paton and the Objectspace board of trustees, this expansion has led to a wider disciplinary focus, and the work of Objectspace now encompasses the fields of design, craft and architecture.
+Under the leadership of Director Kim Paton and the Objectspace board of trustees, this expansion led to a wider disciplinary focus, with the gallery's work now encompassing the fields of design, craft and architecture.

 At its heart Objectspace has always been an organisation driven by makers, and by the concerns of the disciplines that it serves.
-In this way, Objectspace serves its audiences and communities, by providing an environment where the best practice and thinking in design, craft and architecture can be experienced and engaged with.
+In this way, Objectspace serves its audiences and communities by providing an environment where the best practice and thinking in design, craft and architecture can be experienced and engaged with.